DovetailSoftware/sdk-docs/docfx_project/articles/fcsdk-data-access.md

 row.Update()
 ```

 WARNING: The above example is not complete and is for illustration purposes only.
-It may leave your contact_role table in an invalid state and may cause other application using this database (such as the Clarify™ thick client) to fail.
+It may leave your contact_role table in an invalid state and may cause other application using this database (such as the Clarify&trade; thick client) to fail.

 IMPORTANT: Updates, Deletes, and Inserts are not valid on view-based ClarifyGenerics or ClarifyGenerics queried using the IsDistinct flag.